Wall Street braces for a 'bumpy' 2023 after worst year since 2008

 Experts cited in the US media say that the post-pandemic 2022 experience will give a "rearview mirror" perspective to buyers and investors in 2023.

-"The good news is that we will soon put the year in the rearview mirror,” said Art Hogan, chief market strategist at Los Angeles-based B. Riley Wealth told Bloomberg.
+"The good news is that we will soon put the year in the rearview mirror,” Art Hogan, chief market strategist at Los Angeles-based B. Riley Wealth, told Bloomberg.

 "The bad news is that 2023 could be a bumpy ride, at least for the first few months," he added.